If you purchase an item after clicking a link on this site, we may receive a commission at no extra cost to you. Learn more.

 From her fashion style to her beauty regime, many people look to Princess Diana when it comes to style icons.

-When it comes to her beauty regime, Princess Diana was extremely modern with some examples including her iconic hair-do and beauty choices such as wearing blue eyeliner before it was widely popular.
+When it comes to her beauty regime, Princess Diana was a very modern woman with some examples including her iconic hair-do and beauty choices such as wearing blue eyeliner before it was widely popular (perhaps a little too modern for the Royal Family at the time…).

 In this guide, we’ll be focusing on Princess Diana’s perfume choices and delving into everything you need to know about her favorite fragrances and their various properties.
-This allows you to decide whether the fragrance is for you.
+Then you can decide whether the fragrance is for you!

 What Was Princess Diana’s Favorite Perfume?